 If you find yourself in the middle of a dental emergency in Sacramento, California, your first impulse may be to panic.
-But the first thing you should do is call Sierra Oaks Dental and make an appointment with our dentists, Dr. Peter Kim, Dr. William Altig or Dr. Hannah Fox.
+But the first thing you should do is call Sierra Oaks Dental and make an appointment with our dentists, Dr. Peter Kim, Dr. William Altig and Dr. Eric Gregg.
 We maintain emergency hours for our established patients, and you can call (916) 468-2235 today for your appointment and to have our team tell you what you can do until you can come in to see us.

 What Is It?

 A dental emergency can be many different things.
 Like most health emergencies, a dental emergency can be categorized as any state of constant pain or discomfort.
 Another form of a dental emergency could be a broken or missing tooth, even if there is no debilitating pain or discomfort.

 Our smiles are very important to our self-confidence and self-esteem.
 If you broke a tooth or a tooth fell out that dramatically affects the appearance of your smile, then we want to do everything we can to fix that for you.
 These scenarios may not seem like true emergencies when compared to awful pain, but they are situations that need to be addressed in a timely manner to keep your smile safe and get you back to living your life.

 Whether your tooth fell out while paddling the American River or you chipped it on some popcorn at an event at the Golden 1 Center, we have you covered.